-How can we give our students personalized learning experience?
-Today this is one question that troubles the educators and parents alike.
+How can we give our children a personalized learning experience?
+Today this is one question that troubles educators and parents alike.
 Let me tell you the story of one of my students.
-Paul is a student in my higher secondary class.
-He is an extraordinary student with good speaking and writing skills.
-One day he came up to me with a suggestion.
-He told me “Ma’am, I don’t think our syllabus is adequate enough to cater to the needs of students who are going out and in great need of using the English language in the real world”.
-He suggested me to start a class book club where students can read and experience good books and develop their language through discussions and debates.
-As a teacher, it was a new experience for me.
-A Student realizing his needs and taking the responsibility to find a way to address that need was a new awakening for me and at that moment I understood the need of giving the students the freedom; at least in the English class, to become the advocates of their own education.
-I implemented Paul’s suggestion in the class that day itself and I was able to see the result in the second week itself.
+Paul, one of the best students from higher secondary class, came up with a suggestion one day.
+He told me, “Ma’am, I don’t think our syllabus is adequate to cater to the needs of students who are going out and in great need of using the English language in the real world.”
+He suggested that I start a class book club where students can read and experience good books and develop their language through discussions and debates.
+A Student realizing his needs and taking the responsibility to find a way to address that need was a new awakening for me as a teacher.
+I implemented Paul’s suggestion in the class that day itself, and I was able to see the result in the second week itself.

 Self-advocacy is one character trait we must nurture in our children.
 Understanding specific needs and speaking up for those needs are very important today.
-To experience individualized learning students must communicate their needs and difficulties to the educators.
-Instead of parents being the advocate of everything concerning their children, students should speak for themselves and it’s going to help them both academically and socially.
+To experience individualized learning, students must communicate their needs and difficulties to the educators.
+Instead of parents being the advocate of everything concerning their children, students should speak for themselves, which will help them both academically and socially.
 Self-advocacy skills will enable children to be independent and confident rather than feeling powerless and dependent on others.

 Today the entire education system is on the path of change.
-The traditional system of learning is replaced by a system where life skills and job-oriented are given more importance.
-In this system, students are prepared for a career from the budding stage itself.
-So here the students have to take up a more responsible position for their own education and skill acquisition.
-It’s not rote learning but the ability to think critically will help us in the long run.
+The traditional learning system is replaced by a system where life skills and job orientation are more important.
+In this system, we prepare students for a career from the budding stage itself.
+So here, the students have to take up a more responsible position for their education and skill acquisition.
 Self-advocacy comes from this critical thinking ability, where students analyses and empower themselves through need analysis and communicating those needs to the teachers and educators.
-Through this, the kids will have a feeling that they own the decision and they will be responsible enough to do justice to that decision.
+Through this, the kids will have a feeling that they own the decision, and they will be responsible enough to do justice to that decision